coalesceio/External-Data-Package/README.md

 ### Initial Deployment

-When deployed for the first time into an environment the InferSchema node will execute the below stage with Enable Snowpipe config set to false and paremeter loadType is empty
+When deployed for the first time into an environment the CopyInto-Snowpipe node will execute the below stage with Enable Snowpipe config set to false and paremeter loadType is empty

 * **Create table**
 * **Historical Full load-Using CopyInto**

-When deployed for the first time into an environment the InferSchema node will execute the below stage with Enable Snowpipe config set to false and paremeter loadType is set to Reload
+When deployed for the first time into an environment the CopyInto-Snowpipe will execute the below stage with Enable Snowpipe config set to false and paremeter loadType is set to Reload

 * **Truncate Target Table**
 * **Reload data-Copy Into Force**

-When deployed for the first time into an environment the InferSchema node will execute the below stage with Enable Snowpipe config set to true
+When deployed for the first time into an environment the CopyInto-Snowpipe will execute the below stage with Enable Snowpipe config set to true

 * **Create table**
 * **Create Pipe**